-Wizz Air sparks backlash over working with fatigue
+Wizz Air boss sparks backlash over fatigue request

 Like some airlines, Wizz Air has been forced to cancel flights over the recent Jubilee bank holiday which coincided with schools' half-term break because of "widespread shortages in staff".

-At the company's full-year results on Wednesday, Mr Varadi told workers: "Now that everyone is getting back into work, I understand that fatigue is a potential outcome of the issues but once we are starting stabilising the rosters, we also need to take down the fatigue rate.
+On Wednesday Mr Varadi told workers: "Now that everyone is getting back into work, I understand that fatigue is a potential outcome of the issues but once we are starting stabilising the rosters, we also need to take down the fatigue rate.

 "I mean, we cannot run this business when every fifth person of a base reports sickness because the person is fatigued.
 We are all fatigued but sometimes it is required to take the extra mile."